Manash97/CMS-Improved-/README.md

 # OVERVIEW

-  <h3>This is the GitHub repository for the Complaint Management System (IMPROVED).
-This Application is Login based application.
+  <h3>This is the GitHub repository for the Complaint Management System (IMPROVED).<br/><br/> This Application is Login based application.
 Ther are   three type of users in this Application.</h3>

      1 Admin
      2 Engineers